How to Remember Greek Vocabulary (When Nothing Seems to Stick)

 If you want to remember Greek vocabulary, here's a straightforward approach:

-1. After each class or study session: Write down the new words and phrases you learned.
-Keep them organized by topic or date.
+- After each class or study session: Write down the new words and phrases you learned.
+Keep them organised by topic or date.

-2. Within 24 hours: Practice those specific words.
+- Within 24 hours: Practise those specific words.
 Use them in sentences.
 Quiz yourself.

 The key is consistency and alignment.
-Practice a little bit every day, and make sure what you practice matches what you're learning.
+Practise a little bit every day, and make sure what you practise matches what you're learning.

 Stop Blaming Your Memory